-Herbal saunas have been widely used for their therapeutic qualities for centuries.
+Like all types of sauna room, herbal saunas have been widely used for their therapeutic qualities for centuries.
 They are most popular in Far Eastern countries such as Thailand, Cambodia & Burma.
 They tend to use indigenous natural herbs depending on which country you have the experience.

 Western herbal saunas do however use many imported and indigenous herbs and flowers.
 Popular choices are lavender, sage, thyme, mint and lemon grass.
 All of which are world renowned for their natural healing properties.

-Typical herbs used in a traditional herbal sauna:
+Typical herbs used in a traditional herbal sauna

 – relieves muscular aches and pains, is a natural emollient

-- Turmeric – contains antiseptic properties, moisturisers, is anti-inflammatory, anti-oxidant and can heal stomach discomforts.
+Turmeric – contains antiseptic properties, moisturisers, is anti-inflammatory, anti-oxidant and can heal stomach discomforts.

-- Lemongrass – also has antiseptic properties, the aromas can relieve stress and is apparently great for hangovers.
+Lemongrass – also has antiseptic properties, the aromas can relieve stress and is apparently great for hangovers.

-- Camphor – is generally used for cleaning up minor infections.
+Camphor – is generally used for cleaning up minor infections.

-- Citronella – is another antiseptic, antispasmodic and great for repelling mosquitos.
+Citronella – is another antiseptic, antispasmodic and great for repelling mosquitos.

-- Tamarind leaves – have antibacterial properties (the tree trunk is used for chopping blocks in Thai kitchens) and is very refreshing to your skin.
+Tamarind leaves – have antibacterial properties (the tree trunk is used for chopping blocks in Thai kitchens) and is very refreshing to your skin.

 In many countries the herbs are infused into the sauna steam via the use of a bouquet garni.
 A bouquet garni is usually used for infusing herbs into food dishes when cooking.
 They are however just at home in your sauna.
 The recipe of the Bouquet garni is selected for specific properties recommended by your spa therapist.

-It is then rested onto the steam infusion tray of the herbal steam sauna heater.
+It is then rested onto the steam infusion tray of the sauna heater.
 This provides the bather with an exciting infusion of steam and herbs.
 The fragrant herbal humidity and the warm sauna becomes a relaxing and invigorating treatment.

 Large commercial saunas when refurbished can be split into two different types of sauna bathing.
 One is used for the health spa and one for general leisure which would provide multiple choices of bathing for the client.

 We can provide a solution to any custom sauna brief.
-Whether it’s in your home spa or corporate health spa facility contact Leisurequip to upgrade your healthy living lifestyle today.
+Whether it’s in your home spa or corporate wellness facility contact Leisurequip to upgrade your healthy living lifestyle today.